 You need to have a grade 12 or a GED in order to attend the CEP.
 This is because we are looking for women who want to build careers in the Trades & Technology, and a grade 12 is an NSCC requirement for those programs.

 WU staff members are there to support you once you graduate from your college level program.
 They help with application forms, resumes and cover letters.
 They have contacts with employers who are hiring.

 Women Unlimited Information Session at the NSCC Akerley Campus, Dartmouth

-Women Unlimited staff members will be holding an information session about their program on Friday, October 26 at 10 am.
-If you are a women who is interested in learning more about training and working in the trades and technologies, call Shelley at 902-491-2008 to reserve your seat in this free session.
+Women Unlimited staff will be holding an information session about their program on January 9, 2019 at 10 am at the NSCC Akerley Campus.
+If you are a women who is interested in learning more about studying and working in the trades and technologies fields, call Shelley at 902-491-2008 to reserve you seat for this FREE session.